-Pursuant to Article 104 of Legislative Decree No. 58 of 24 February 1998 (Italian Securities Act), from the date of announcement of a takeover bid, directors of the target may not adopt any measure that could undermine the achievement of the offer's goals, unless authorised to do so by a shareholders' meeting or empowered to do so under the target's by-laws.
+26 Pursuant to Article 104 of the Italian Securities Act, from the date of announcement of a takeover bid, directors of the target may not adopt any measure that could undermine the achievement of the offer's goals, unless authorised to do so by a shareholders' meeting or empowered to do so under the target's by-laws.

-Pursuant to Article 104 bis of the Italian Securities Act, during the tender offer period any transfer restriction set out in the target's by-laws, or voting limitations set out in the target's by-laws or in a shareholders' agreement, are not effective in relation to the bidder.
+27 Pursuant to Article 104 bis of the Italian Securities Act, during the tender offer period any transfer restriction set out in the target's by-laws, or voting limitations set out in the target's by-laws or in a shareholders' agreement, are not effective in relation to the bidder.

-Article 104 ter of the Italian Securities Act.
+28 Article 104 ter of the Italian Securities Act.
 Within 20 days of the bidder launching its tender offer, the bidder or the target company may ask the Italian securities and exchange authority (CONSOB) to determine whether the bidder would be subject to equivalent limitations.